realm/realm-js/CONTRIBUTING.md

 ## Contributing Bug Fixes and Enhancements

 We love contributions to Realm!
-If you'd like to fix bugs, contribute code, documentation, or any other improvements, we recommend that you either [find an existing issue](https://github.com/realm/realm-js/issues?q=is%3Aopen+is%3Aissue+label%3AFirst-Good-Issue) or create a new issue to pitch what you would like to work on.
+If you'd like to fix bugs, contribute code, documentation, or add any other improvements, we recommend that you either [find an existing issue](https://github.com/realm/realm-js/issues?q=is%3Aopen+is%3Aissue+label%3AFirst-Good-Issue) or create a new issue to pitch what you would like to work on.
 Once you are ready to contribute, please [file a Pull Request](https://github.com/realm/realm-js/pulls) on our GitHub repository.
 Make sure to accept our [CLA](#cla).

 If you're on the MongoDB payroll, please ensure you're familiar with [the Realm SDK cross-team working agreement](https://docs.google.com/document/d/1AB9Z1F29oLmubnPAjfphYwGz1xqqeotHaMWK5OKkL3A/edit).